Let's violate biologic width and see what happens

 Greater Curve Standard in place

 Distal Contact opening made.
 Nearly impossible to use a rubber dam on deep preps.
 There is a saliva ejector on the lingual, held by a clip.
 The saliva ejector is positioned to pick up saliva, while simultaneously keeping a very slight steady stream of air across the prep.
+(Now that the Saliva Ejector Holder is available, I would have chosen it)

 Final composite restoration